Security & Compliance for Healthcare Research

 • BAAs in place with all relevant services: Twilio (SMS/voice), Vapi (if used), email provider (SMTP/SendGrid), and cloud host (AWS/GCP/Azure)

-• TLS enforced at proxy/load balancer; no HTTP in production
+• TLS enforced at proxy or load balancer; no HTTP in production

 • MongoDB (or host) encryption at rest enabled in the provider console